wez/halfdeck/README.md

 pins.
 That means that connecting the touchpad requires a couple of bridging wires to connect across the backside of the pcb.

+The touchpad is shipped with a removable 3M adhesive pad on the touch surface;
+**keep this attached to the touchpad** (well, you can peel back a corner and take a peek at the sensor grid if you like).
+The purpose of this is to ensure that you have no air gap between the capacitive touch grid on the touchpad surface and the touch surface.
+The 3M label makes a reasonable touch surface, but you may want to consider placing your own more permanent and aestheticly pleasing surface in its place.
+The datasheet recommends a surface that is no more than 3mm thick, and it should be something that doesn't interfere with the capacitive field.

+### Touchpad Wiring

-Prepare those wires; you'll need 3 that are long and two that are relatively short.
+Prepare your bridging wires; you'll need 3 that are long and two that are relatively short.
 You'll want to give yourself a little slack but not so much that the wires crowd out the underside of your board.